CommitToTheBit/committothebit.github.io/_posts/2025-08-01-think-fast.md

 Before starting, let's set the stakes. 's old adage about code optimisation goes, " ".
 This blog is about Bad Bohemians' 3%.

+I'll add that I am, fundamentally, quite a lazy programmer.

 Cards on the table: I am a very lazy programmer.
 I prefer the term pragmatic, sure, .

+## The Grid

+We're going to
+Immediately, though, we're going to
+Huh, that's a very specific number of categories.
+I'm sure it won't be explained later on...

+## The Hierarchy
+Ohh, there it is.

 In the last post, I set out my overarching motivations for making *Bad Bohemians*, and how I mean to do so.
 In describing how my logic puzzle solver receives and represents information, though, conspicuously absent was an explanation of how it actually, well, *solves*.